davidmacsix/davidmacsix.github.io/_pages/about.md

 ## Why I Teach Online

-I founded my online tutoring service to bring **personalized science education** to students around the globe.
+I founded my online tutoring service to bring **personalised science education** to students around the globe.
 {: .text-justify}

 Whether you're preparing for IB, SQA, A-Level exams, or just need a bit of help cracking mitosis, I’ll meet you with a